shuwang1/mobile_lbs/README.md

-# Location Based Services for IoT, Mobiles and Vechiles: Technologies and Standards
+# Location Based Services for IoT, Mobiles and Vehicles: Technologies and Standards

 ## Summary